Mandatory National Service – Top 3 Pros and Cons

 AmeriCorps members helped 25,000 unemployed coal miners in Eastern Kentucky find jobs in other industries, and contributed to a 26% decrease in violent crime in Detroit by forming neighborhood watches and escorting kids to school.

 If national service were mandatory, just as jury duty is required of everyone, the number of participants would grow and the resulting benefits would be exponentially higher.Read More

 Performing national service would help young people mature and serve as a bridge to adulthood.

-Paula S. Fass, PhD, history Professor Emerita at UC Berkeley, advocates that 18-to-21-year-olds should be required to complete two years of service either in the armed forces or in needy communities, saying, “We know that we as a society need these services.
+Paula S. Fass, PhD, History Professor Emerita at the University of California at Berkeley, advocated for 18- to 21-year-olds to complete two years of service either in the armed forces or in needy communities, saying, “We know that we as a society need these services.
 I would argue that young Americans would be given a sense of maturity and competence by providing them.”

 National service doesn't need to be mandatory because the volunteer system is booming.

 28% of millennials have volunteered for a total of 1.5 billion community service hours annually.

 26% of Gen Z said they volunteered, 50% would like a job in volunteerism, and 10% wanted to start their own nonprofits, as of 2017 (when the youngest Gen Z members were toddlers).

 Several voluntary civilian service programs already exist, such as AmeriCorps, Teach for America, and the Peace Corps, in addition to limitless volunteer opportunities throughout the country.